Singularity and differentiability at the origin of static and spherically symmetric black holes: Introduction

-In the present work, we analyze in a model independent way, and in the full non-linear regime, the problem of the extendibility of a spherically symmetric and static spacetime at the point $r=0$.
-We restrict our attention to spacetimes that may arise within the context of regular black holes, we therefore suppose that the metric functions are regular at $r=0$.
-More concretely, we give a rigorous proof of the conjecture in~\cite{Giacchini:2021pmr}, showing that all curvature invariants of arbitrarily high order are finite at $r=0$ if and only if the metric functions have specific parity properties at this point.
+In the present work, we analyze, in a model-independent way and in the full non-linear regime, the problem of the extendibility of a static and spherically symmetric spacetime to the point $r=0$.
+More concretely, we generalize and formalize the conjecture in~\cite{Giacchini:2021pmr} by putting it in the form of a theorem, to which we provide a rigorous proof.
+We show that all curvature invariants of arbitrarily high order are finite at $r=0$ if and only if the metric functions have specific leading order behaviors and parity properties at this point.
+Furthermore, building from the aforementioned, we elaborate on the $C^k$-extendibility of the spacetime to~$r=0$, where $k\in\mathbb{N}_0\cup\{\infty\}\cup\{\omega\}$, finding that the degree of differentiability at the origin of the considered geometry is dictated by the degree of ``evenness'' of the metric functions.
+Finally, we provide explicit examples illustrating how these results apply in the context of (regular) black hole spacetimes.
+At the same time, we emphasize the generality of our findings, which hold for a very broad class of static and spherically symmetric geometries.

-The aforementioned is the content of Thm.~\ref{thm:main}, the main theorem of the paper, which requires both directions of the ``if and only if'' claim to be proven.
-The rest of this work is organized as follows: in Sec.~\ref{sec:thm} we rigorously introduce the main theorem, in Sec.~\ref{sec:rev} we prove the reverse implication, and in Sec.~\ref{sec:dir} we prove the direct one.
-Then, in Sec.~\ref{sec:discussion} we introduce Thm.~\ref{thm:smooth}, Thm.~\ref{thm:analytic} and Thm.~\ref{thm:Cn}, and, in light of the proof of Thm.~\ref{thm:main}, we elaborate on the $C^k$-extendibility of the spacetime at $r=0$, where $k\in\mathbb{N}_0\cup\{\infty\}\cup\{\omega\}$, finding that the degree of regularity of the spacetime is dictated by the degree of ``evenness" of the metric functions.
-Finally, in App.~\ref{sec:properties}, we examine some properties of the class of functions that play a central role in the formulation of the theorems.
+The rest of this work is organized as follows: in Sec.~\ref{sec:thm} we introduce Thm.~\ref{thm:main}, the main theorem of the paper, which requires both directions of the ``if and only if'' claim to be proven.
+In Sec.~\ref{sec:rev} we prove the backward direction of the statement, and in Sec.~\ref{sec:dir} we prove the forward one.
+Then, in Sec.~\ref{sec:extensions} we generalize the results of the main theorem by presenting Thms.~\ref{thm:smooth},~\ref{thm:analytic} and~\ref{thm:Cn}.
+Finally, in Sec.~\ref{sec:conclusions} we provide some applications of the theorems and make our concluding remarks.
+In App.~\ref{sec:properties} we examine the properties of the class of functions that play a central role in the formulation of the theorems.